Stencyl/stencylpedia/chapter-d/native-extensions.md

 #### More on JNI

 It turns out that **JNI is serving the same purpose that ExternalInterface.cpp did for iOS**.
-It’s the glue that connects native code to Haxe.
+It's the glue that connects native code to Haxe.
 It just happens at the Haxe level, rather than being in a separate file.

 Getting the JNI syntax correct is a [topic in itself](http://www.stencyl.com/help/view/jni-guide/).